D3spina/Romy/README.md

 ## And now ?

-  - Get out from Beta
+  - Get out from Beta (Expenting for 2022 October after several test with the next season)

-  - Add Premier league and liga calendar
+  - Add Premier league and liga calendar (Waiting official Calendar)

   - Add mpg-coach-bot text in telegram
   - Add informations about match day on mpg (opposant, etc...)
   - Add ESPN Fantasy for Football, NHL maybe more(https://github.com/cwendt94/espn-api)

-  - Add configurations commands instead of config files
+  - Add configurations commands instead of config files (-> In progress, ok for MPG and coding for ESPN Fantasy)

-  - Switch code in full english
+  - Switch code in full english (-> OK)

 ## Build with